Scott Newhall: Early life

 Scott Newhall was born on January 21, 1914, into the family that owned the Newhall Land and Farming Company.
 He grew up in San Rafael, San Francisco, and Berkeley, attending Tamalpais School for Boys, Tamalpais High School, San Rafael Military Academy, and the Webb School of California for boys.
 In 1933, in the midst of his sophomore year at U.C.
 Berkeley, he married Ruth Waldo.

 Newspaper career

 In 1934, Newhall joined the San Francisco Chronicle as a photographer.
 By 1952—when the Chronicle's circulation was 155,000, languishing behind those of the San Francisco Examiner and the San Francisco Call-Bulletin—he was promoted from Sunday editor to executive editor, with the goal of increasing circulation, a goal he achieved by enhancing serious news coverage leavened with zany features and a stable of columnists that included "Dear Abby", Arthur Hoppe, Stanton Delaplane, Charles McCabe, "Count Marco", and Herb Caen.
 By 1965, the Chronicle had surpassed the competition, with a daily circulation of over 363,000.
 He left the paper in 1971.

 In 1963, he purchased The Newhall Signal, which he sold in 1978, but continued to edit until 1988.

 In 2012, he was inducted into the California Newspaper Hall of Fame.

+Anguilla Liberty Dollars

+Following the July 1967 secession of the Caribbean Island of Anguilla, Newhall, who had covered the event, used the hydraulic presses in the basement of the San Francisco Chronicle to create 11,600 silver dollar-size counterstamped coins bearing the legend "ANGUILLA LIBERTY DOLLAR" encircling the center legend "JULY 11 1967".
+He offered the new government of Anguilla the opportunity to use his coins for currency.
+However, the offer was rejected.